Close

 (2) alternative heart attack treatments among people with kidney disease.

-I completed an MSc in epidemiology at the London School of Hygiene & Tropical Medicine, and a BSc in pharmacology and economics at McGill University in Montréal, Canada.
-Alongside my work, I am a PhD candidate.
+I completed my PhD and MSc Epidemiology at the London School of Hygiene & Tropical Medicine, and my BSc in pharmacology and economics at McGill University in Montréal, Canada.

 Prior to joining the LSHTM, I worked at McGill Global Health Programs and the Population Health Research Institute (PHRI) in Hamilton, Canada.
 I continue to collaborate with researchers at PHRI.